 Now I can just pull a set or two or more for my crafting sessions.
 All very easily accessed and labeled.
 I can just pull out the set that I need.

 The box fits nicely in a hall closet taking up very little room.
 Since I do not have the luxury of a craft room, this is perfect!
 I will keep hoping for a craft room someday.

-WIth the stamps nicely organized, crafting will be a breeze!
+With the stamps nicely organized, crafting will be a breeze!
 Do you have any rubber stamps?